Skip to main content

 Entity filtering

-All data attributes related to the filtered entities are used in the aggregation.
-For example, if you filter for a single application, the chart will aggregate data collected from all related switch ports associated with that application.
+Once an entity is filtered, all its associated data attributes are used in the aggregation; for instance, filtering by a single application will aggregate data from all related switch ports associated with that application.

 Access Entity Filtering